-- IV transmitted in payload: because use of IV is algorithm-specific, its transmission must be specified when use of cipher algorithm is defined.
+- IV transmitted in payload: because use of IV is an algorithm-specific variable, its transmission must be specified when use of a cipher algorithm is defined.
 For example in AES-CBC, IV uses 16 first octets.

 - Padding needed to fill blocksize

 - Traffic Flow Confidentiality (TFC) Padding

 - provides larger variability to padding

 - hides packet length distribution

-- encapsulated data must know its length: thus it is not possible to use with TCP.
+- encapsulated data must know its length: thus it is not possible to use with TCP in transport mode.
 With IP, UDP and ICMP it is possible.

-- Integrity check value optional
+- Integrity check value is optional

-- if integrity not used
+- if integrity is not used

-- if combined confidentiality and encryption algorithm
+- if combined confidentiality and encryption algorithm is used

 - Encryption before integrity: integrity calculated from encrypted data.

 - Anti-replay uses SPI

-- 64-bit counter, top 32 not transmitted on wire
+- a 64-bit counter, top 32 bits are not transmitted on wire

 - Fragmentation after ESP (if needed)

 - Also possible to transmit over UDP [4]

+- communicating through NAT and firewalls